zendframework/zend-expressive-hal/docs/book/representations.md

 `HalResponseFactory` generates a PSR-7 response containing a representation of the provided `HalResource` instance.
-In order to keep the component agnostic of PSR-7 implementation, the factory composes:
+In order to keep the component agnostic of PSR-7 implementation, `HalResponseFactory` itself composes a callable factory capable of producing an empty PSR-7 response.

-- A PSR-7 response prototype.
-A zend-diactoros `Response` is used if none is provided.
-- A callable capable of generating an empty, writable, PSR-7 stream instance.
-  If none is provided, a callable returning a zend-diactoros `Stream` is provided.

 As an example: